 Are there any other requirements of the community partner?

 In addition to meeting the internship placement requirements, the Penn State City Semester Pittsburgh program expects community partners to:

 - participate in an orientation lunch meeting on the first Monday of the semester

 - respond to the City Semester Pittsburgh manager for two midterm check-ins during the semester and/or inform the manager of any HR or performance issues with the student, as necessary

 - provide an assessment of the student’s performance in accordance with the internship requirements

 - complete a brief post-placement program survey to inform the City Semester program

-- attend the end-of-semester student presentations held from 4:00 to 6:00 p.m. at the Penn State Center Pittsburgh.
+- attend the end-of-semester student presentations held from 4:00 to 6:00 p.m. at the Franco Harris Pittsburgh Center.
 More details regarding the date of this event will be forthcoming.

 During community placement, who is responsible for liability?
 Are there any restrictions placed on where a student can work or the work content?